Listen to This Blog Post:

 I am right handed.

-I had my cars keys in my right pants pocket, but because of how I was standing, I had to awkwardly reach across my body to get them.
+I had my cars keys in my right pants pocket, but because of how I was standing, I had to awkwardly reach across my body to get them to get them with my left hand.

-In the process, my car keys slipped from my fingers and fell to the ground.
+In the process, my car keys slipped from my fingers of my left hand and fell to the ground.

-There was no people around me at the time I could ask for help.
+There was no people around me at that time I could ask for help.

-I had to pause, take a deep breath, reset, and lower myself down, while in extreme pain to pick up my car keys.
+I had to pause, take a deep breath, reset, lower myself down, all while in extreme pain to pick up my car keys.

 I had to apply emotional CPR to myself to address the pain I was in.